AP-Skill-Development-Corporation/KEC-CSEA-Python/README.md

   - Markdown Format with sample example on each
   - Operators,Typecasting,input and output formatting with sample example on each
   - Conditional statements Overview
   - if,if-else and nested if with sample example on each

+# Day-04(31-08-2023):
+  - elif with sample example on it
+  - Loops Overview,for,while and range overview and sample example on each
+  - Jumping statements Overview break,pass and continue with sample example on each
+  - Inner Loops overview and sample example on it